Francis Drake: Great Expedition to America

 War broke out between England and Spain in 1585, after the signing of the Treaty of Nonsuch.
 Queen Elizabeth I, through her principal secretary Francis Walsingham, ordered Sir Francis Drake to lead an expedition to attack the Spanish colonies in a kind of pre-emptive strike.
 An expedition left Plymouth in September 1585 with Drake in command of twenty-one ships with 1,800 soldiers under Christopher Carleill.
 He first attacked Vigo in Spain and held the place for two weeks ransoming supplies.
 He then plundered Santiago in the Cape Verde islands after which the fleet then sailed across the Atlantic, sacked the port of Santo Domingo, and captured the city of Cartagena de Indias in present-day Colombia.
-At Cartagena, Drake released one hundred Turks who were enslaved.
+At Cartagena, Drake released one hundred Turkish slaves.
 On 6 June 1586, during the return leg of the voyage, he attacked the wooden Spanish fort at San Agustín in Spanish Florida and burnt the town to the ground.

 After the raids he then went on to find Sir Walter Raleigh's settlement much further north at Roanoke which he replenished and also took back with him all of the original colonists before Sir Richard Grenville arrived with supplies and more colonists.
 He finally reached England on 22 July, when he sailed into Portsmouth, England to a hero's welcome.